 - Accurate manufacturing predictions will help maximize the efficiency of line capacity and Capex (capital expenditure), reduce obsolescence, take a stronger position in negotiating with suppliers, and more.

-When the sales team feel confident about demand signals, they can set performance benchmarks, identify key territories, coordinate with marketing, and devote other resources towards achieving these goals.
+When the sales team feels confident about demand signals, they can set performance benchmarks, identify key territories, coordinate with marketing, and devote other resources toward achieving these goals.
 Similarly, many other strategic benefits fall into place; the domino effect is incredible.

 - Distribution predictions enable distribution teams to help sales teams.
 When sales teams are provided with visibility into customer inventory levels, they’re able to incrementally upsell the buying and planning teams.
 The best distribution predictions come with a Customer Scorecard, which enable distribution teams to predict their entire distribution footprint and adjust distribution schemes accordingly: optimize service levels, lead times, and DC splits.